-Figure 5.9: Results of the Mean Value Method on the Textbook Function of response_levels for the problem.
+Figure 5.8: Mean Value Reliability Method: the Dakota input file - see dakota/share/dakota/examples/users/textbook_uq_meanvalue.in of response_levels for the problem.
 The resulting output for this input is shown in Figure 5.11, with probability and reliability levels listed for each response level.
 Figure 5.12 shows that FORM compares favorably to an exact analytic solution for this problem.
 Also note that FORM does have some error in the calculation of CDF values for this problem, but it is a very small error (on the order of e-11), much smaller than the error obtained when using a Mean Value method, which will be discussed next.